gperrin01/ga_proj4_what3games/client/notes.md

 the power of TDD when building complex methods
   - not sure about what will happen in the code
   - tbh not sure about functionality you want

 *******
-QUESTIONS
-*******
-What do i use for the server?????
-Is it Rails, plus routes in rails which trigger _Rendering from client folder? where do i put my stylesheets and views and stuff?
-Will devise create views and i'm screwed cause my views are not in rails?

-*******